actionml/harness/security.md

 # Security

-Harness optionally uses TLS (formerly called SSL) and OAuth2 "bearer token" Server to Server Authentication to secure both ends of the API.
+Harness optionally uses TLS (formerly called SSL) and OAuth2 "bearer token" Server to Server Authentication and Authorization to secure both ends of the REST API.
 Through TLS the client can trust the server and through OAuth2 the Harness server can authenticate and check for authorization of the client.

 ## TLS Support